zqubit/334f21/FinalProject_MachineProblem1/README.md

 1. Name and Netid of the team members
 2. Description of the implementation of the two attacks
 3. Briefly description of your experiment setting and steps
-4. Results of: attack time (private attack) and chain quality (selfish mining) under different values of $\beta$.
+4. Results of: attack time (private attack) and chain quality (selfish mining) under different values of *beta*.
 For chain quality, also compare your simulation results with the number in the notes of lecture 7
 5. How you split your work

 **Please limit the report within two pages.**